spotinst/spotctl/README.md

 * Unix/Linux/macOS: `~/.spotinst/credentials`
 * Windows: `%UserProfile%\.spotinst/credentials`

-If you wish to place the credentials file in a different location than the one specified above, you need to tell `spotinst-cli` where to find it.
+If you wish to place the credentials file in a different location than the one specified above, you need to tell `spotctl` where to find it.
 Do this by setting the following environment variable:

 ```
 $ export SPOTINST_CREDENTIALS_FILE=/path/to/credentials_file